Muhammad in Islam: Battle of Badr

+Before the battle, Iblis (Satan) appeared to the pagan Meccans in form of a man called Suraqa and incites them, including Abu Lahab and Abu Jahl, to wage war against Muhammad, promising them to support them.
+In Shia sources, the visitor is explicitly called Shaiṭān (the Devil).
+However, Iblis ultimately abandons the pagan Meccans before the fight begins when he recognizes that God and the angels are fighting on Muhammad's side, alluded in the Quran by stating that the devil proclaims that he "fears God" ('akhafu 'llah), which can mean both, that he is reverencing or frightened about God (the latter one the preferred translation).
+Islamic tradition holds that, as reported in Suyuti's al-Ḥabā’ik fī akhbār almalā’ik, angels were never killed except during the Battle of Badr.

+The intervention of the angels at the battle and the victory of the Muslims despite being outnumbered against the pagan Meccans is often considered a miraculous event in Muslim tradition.
+After the battle, Muhammad receives the Sword Zulfiqar from the archangel Gabriel.

 Treason, attacks, and siege

-The defeat at the battle of Badr provoked the Quraysh to take revenge on Muslims.
-Meanwhile, two Qurayshi men – Umayr ibn Wahb and Safwan ibn Umayya – conspired to kill Muhammad.
-The former went to Medina with a poisoned sword to execute the plan but was detected and brought to Muhammad.
-It is said that Muhammad himself revealed to Umayr his secret plan and Umayr, upon accepting Islam, began preaching Islam in Mecca.
 The Quraysh soon led an army of 3,000 men and fought the Muslim force, consisting of 700 men, in the Battle of Uhud.
-Despite initial success in the battle, the Muslims failed to consummate victory due to the mistake of the strategically posted archers.
 The predicament of Muslims at this battle has been seen by Islamic scholars as a result of disobedience of the command of Muhammad: Muslims realized that they could not succeed unless guided by him.

-The Battle of Uhud was followed by a series of aggressive and treacherous activities against the Muslims in Medina.
-Tulaiha ibn Khuweiled, chief of Banu Asad, and Sufyan ibn Khalid, chief of Banu Lahyan, tried to march against Medina but were rendered unsuccessful.
+After the Battle of Uhud, Tulayha ibn Khuwaylid, chief of Banu Asad, and Sufyan ibn Khalid, chief of Banu Lahyan, tried to march against Medina but were rendered unsuccessful.
 Ten Muslims, recruited by some local tribes to learn the tenets of Islam, were treacherously murdered: eight of them being killed at a place called Raji, and the remaining two being taken to Mecca as captives and killed by Quraysh.
-About the same time, a group of seventy Muslims, sent to propagate Islam to the people of Nejd, was put to a massacre by Amir ibn Tufail's Banu Amir and other tribes.
+About the same time, a group of seventy Muslims, sent to propagate Islam to the people of Nejd, was put to a massacre by Amir ibn al-Tufayl's Banu Amir and other tribes.
 Only two of them escaped, returned to Medina, and informed Muhammad of the incidents.